-Offering Minor Burn Treatment Services at Our Southbury, CT, Office
+Administering Minor Burn Treatment at Our Office in Manchester, CT

-- Your burn is at least 3 inches wide or located on your face, hands, feet, genitalia, buttocks, or over a major joint
+- Is located on your face, hands, genitals, buttocks, feet, or over a major joint

 If you have a third-degree burn (which affects the deepest layer of skin) or a fourth-degree burn (which extends to the muscles and/or bones), your skin may appear deep red, brown, white, black, charred, or leathery, and you might experience numbness.
 If that’s the case, you need to call 911 or get to a nearby emergency room as quickly as possible.